fanniew506/js-game/js-project.md

 Users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and restart the game
-- [ ] Use the keyboard arrow keys and space bar to control the game
+- [ ] Use the keyboard arrow keys to control the game

 In addition, this project will include: